Derppening/amyspeak/README.md

 ## Getting Started

-These instructions will set your project up and running on your local machine.
+These instructions will set the project up and run the application on your local machine.
 Note that currently only Windows platform is officially tested and supported.

 Linux support will be added once I get to it.